websight-io/starter/README.md

 ### How to run

-Once Docker images are ready, all you need is to run Docker Compose from the `environment/local` folder:
+Once Docker images are ready, all you need is to run Docker Compose of the `environment/local-mongo` folder:

 ```bash
 docker compose up